 Are there any policies I should be aware of?

 Yes — the following policies are in place to maintain the quality and consistency of our services:

-- Confidentiality: The content of each session is kept confidential between you and the writing center staff.
-In certain circumstances, you may wish us to share the results of your session with your instructor; please indicate on the “Writing Center Visit” form if this is the case.
-Also, please be aware that some WC sessions may take place in public spaces; inform your peer writing coach if you feel uncomfortable about any aspect of the session so that alternative arrangements can be made.
+- Confidentiality: The content of each session is kept confidential between you and the Writing Center staff.
+Please be aware that some WCenter sessions may take place in public spaces (for example, in the library); inform your peer writing tutor if you feel uncomfortable about any aspect of the session so that alternative arrangements can be made.

 - No-Shows: Please come on time to scheduled appointments.
-After one no-show, you will be sent an e-mail.
+After one no-show, you will be sent an email.
 After two no-shows, you will need to use drop-in hours for the remainder of the quarter.

-- Cancellations: We prefer 24 hours notice, but at the least, please contact us prior to your scheduled appointment if you cannot make it.
+- Cancellations: We prefer 24-hours notice, but at the least, please contact us prior to your scheduled appointment if you cannot make it.